duke8585/chrome-profile-migration/README.md

 **Keyword searches missing:**
 - Check Chrome Settings > Search Engine > Manage search engines
 - The source's Web Data database may not have had custom searches

+**Old account email still showing up:**
+- This can happen if you signed in to the profile BEFORE running migration
+- **Solution**: Create a NEW profile without signing in first, then migrate into it
+- The script sanitizes Preferences files, but Chrome may cache account info if already signed in
+- After migration completes, THEN sign in to your new account

 ## Example Output